Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Speed buff ability

-Zhang Liao can temporarily buff himself with his EX to make all of his animations roughly 25-30% faster.
+Zhang Liao can use his EX to give himself a 10-second buff which makes all of his animations roughly 25-30% faster.
 This even affects non-combat animations like swimming and ladder climbing.
-The combo to reach EX is lengthy and it takes a few seconds to set up, but the animation of the EX itself can be cut short early if you have Dragon's Eye or Heavenly Sash.
-The speed buff will end by itself after around 6-8 seconds or if you do Zhang Lioa's musou.
+The combo for reaching EX is a bit lengthy so the speed buff takes a few seconds to set up, but the animation of the EX itself can be cut short early if you have Dragon's Eye or Heavenly Sash.
+The speed buff will end by itself after the timer runs out, switch characters or do a musou.

-Like other speed buffs, it gives diminishing results later in the game since you're still limited by the universal Speed cap.
-Jumping everywhere instead of running might help increase your overall Speed, like it does with Xiahou Ba / Zhang He speed buff, but I'm not sure if it's enough to consistently break Speed cap.
+Zhang Liao is still limited by the universal Speed cap while his speed is buffed.
+Jumping everywhere instead of running might help increase your overall speed, like it does with Xiahou Ba / Zhang He speed buff, but I'm not sure if it's enough to consistently break Speed cap.

-The slow setup prevents this from being used as an universal speed movement tactic, but it could still come in handy if you can do it during forced waiting.
+The slow setup prevents this from being used as an universal speed movement tactic, but it could still come in handy if you can start it during forced waiting.

 ### Good wallzip?